monicamain1/monicatool/short_descriptions/purpose.md

-The Purpose refers to the goal of the monitoring action.
+The "purpose" parameter refers to the goal of the monitoring process performed by the on-chip monitoring system.